Hersh00a/Retired-HTB-Machine-Walkthroughs/Access.md

 We were able to successfully achieve a shell as the local administrator and obtain the root flag (_root.txt_) found at _C:\Users\Administrator\Desktop_.

-_While this scenarion demonstrated a very simple and straightforward privilege escalation path, we would normally have run winpeas to perform a thorough internal enumeration and detect attack vectors we can pursue._
+_While this scenario demonstrated a very simple and straightforward privilege escalation path, we would normally have run winpeas to perform a thorough internal enumeration and detect attack vectors we can pursue._